 A referral message can be sent via email, social media, or SMS.
 Allow customers the option to send the referral message in the medium that works best for them.

 By incorporating these key components into your referral message, you can help the program work in your favor.
 This will draw in more customers, maintain customer retention, and put your marketing on autopilot.
-Check out email examples of a referral offer below.
+Check out some email examples of a referral offer below.

 Why is a referral message vital?